 Thanksgiving is a time that revolves around food, family and friends!
 Entertaining on Thanksgiving requires planning and organization, and it can be stressful, but preparing food doesn’t have to be.
 Just keep these helpful tips in mind.

-Tips for Choosing the Perfect Thanksgiving Turkey in 2020
+Tips for Choosing Your Thanksgiving Turkey

 Are you grappling with what size turkey to purchase this year for your family’s Thanksgiving feast?
 Whether you decide to go big or scale it down for a smaller group, a solid tip to remember is to plan on feeding 1 to 1.5 pounds of turkey per person.
 Typically, the smallest turkeys a consumer will find in the grocery store will be 10 to 12-pounds (however, who doesn’t love a little extra turkey for leftovers?).